ahabra/hash-router/README.md

 ##### `handler`
 A callback that takes two arguments, `path` and `params`.
-`path` is the current path that was navigated to, while `params` is an object that contain the path paramters.
+`path` is the current path that was navigated to, while `params` is an object that contain the path parameters.
 For example:

 ```js
 router.add('dept/:id/employee/:name', (path, params) => {